nullsc/Bitcoin_Monitor/README.md

-# Bitcoin_Monitor
+# Bitcoin Monitor
-Tool to monitor crypto prices
+Tool to monitor crypto prices written in python